Get a really fresh perspective!

 You may sense that the embodied presence of meeting in person, in a fresh space that's distinct from your everyday life would suit you best.
 This could be through the containment and calm of meeting in a welcoming, private room (clean and tidy of course!), or the grounded, energising, and more spacious experience of walk and talk sessions in nature.
 You may simply prefer to meet people in the flesh and in private for personal conversations – a clearly important consideration.

-Face to face sessions (To resume Autumn 2020)
+Face to face sessions (To resume post Covid vaccine!)

-My consultation rooms are warm and welcoming spaces designed to aid clearer thinking – and very easy to access from public transport (once we're safe to get on it again).
+My consultation rooms are warm and welcoming spaces designed to aid clearer thinking – and very easy to access from public transport.

-Walk & talk eco therapy sessions in person (To resume Autumn 2020)
+Walk & talk eco therapy sessions in person - Cotswolds, GL6

-I also offer deeper, immersive experiences in nature in the Cotswolds and Hertfordshire, that can be tailored to support your journey and fit your preferences - from two hours to a full day.
+I offer sessions in the secluded beauty of Cotswolds woodlands.
+These can be tailored to support your journey and fit your preferences - from an hour to a full day.
 This is particularly useful if you need to step back and see a bigger picture, gain fresh vision and get some restoration and grounded-ness from nature at the same time.

 Alternatively check phone and online sessions (current availability Mon - Fri)